What is malware? Everything you need to know about viruses, trojans and malicious software | ZDNet

 However, more common now is malware that is delivered in a phishing email with payloads distributed as an email attachment.

-The quality of the spam email attempt and vary widely - some efforts to deliver malware will involve the attackers using minimal effort, perhaps even sending an email containing nothing but a randomly named attachment.
+The quality of the spam email attempts vary widely -- some efforts to deliver malware will involve the attackers using minimal effort, perhaps even sending an email containing nothing but a randomly named attachment.

-In this instance, the attackers are hoping to chance on someone naive enough to just go ahead on click on email attachments or links without thinking about it - and that they don't have any sort of malware protection installed.
+In this instance, the attackers are hoping to chance on someone naive enough to just go ahead and click on email attachments or links without thinking about it -- and that they don't have any sort of malware protection installed.

 See also: What is phishing?
 Everything you need to know to protect yourself from scam emails and more

-A slightly more sophisticated form of delivering malware via a phishing email is when attackers send large swathes of messages, claiming a user has won a contest, needs to check their online bank account, missed a delivery, needs to pay taxes or even is required to attend court - and various other messages which upon first viewing may draw the target to instantly react.
+A slightly more sophisticated form of delivering malware via a phishing email is when attackers send large swathes of messages, claiming a user has won a contest, needs to check their online bank account, missed a delivery, needs to pay taxes, or even is required to attend court -- and various other messages which upon first viewing may draw the target to instantly react.

-For example, if the message has an attachment explaining (falsely) why you're being summoned to court, the user may click on it due to the shock, opening the email attachment - or clicking a link - to get more information.
+For example, if the message has an attachment explaining (falsely) that a user is being summoned to court, the user may click on it due to the shock, opening the email attachment -- or clicking a link -- to get more information.
 This activates the malware, with the likes of ransomware and trojans often delivered in this way.

 If the attackers have a specific target in mind, the phishing email can be specifically tailored to lure in people within one organisation, or even just an individual.
 It's this means of delivering malware which is often associated with the most sophisticated malware campaigns.